 Dr Anthony Boxshall, Chair of the Victorian Marine and Coastal Council

-Dr Anthony Boxshall is a marine ecologist who has worked in Australia and the USA across Government, academia and the private industry.
+Dr Boxshall is a marine ecologist who has worked in Australia and the USA across Government, academia and the private industry.
 He is the Founder and Principal of Science into Action Pty Ltd, a science impact company turning great science into greater actions.
 A former National President of the Australian Marine Sciences Association (AMSA – the largest learned society for professional marine scientists in Australia), he has worked at UC Santa Cruz USA, Deakin University, and has been on several innovation boards.

 A Melbourne Enterprise Fellow in the School of Biosciences at The University of Melbourne, he was until late 2017 the Director, Applied Sciences at the Environment Protection Authority (EPA) Victoria.

 Dr Rohan Henry, Independent Traditional Owner and Aboriginal Water Expert